NJUNLP/pydec/docs/_docs/tutorials/understand-composition.md

 ```python
 >>> c_copy = pydec.Composition(c)
 ```
-This will clone an identical c, but without preserving any computational graph.
+This will clone an identical `c`, but without preserving any computational graph.

 **From component tensors**
 ```python